-Evan Dando was an indy rock star with a well-known drug problem, His 2003 meltdown at a gig in Melbourne became the stuff of local music legend.
+Evan Dando was a rock star with a well-known drug problem.
+His 2003 meltdown at a gig in Melbourne became the stuff of local music legend.

 Evan Dando was born in Massachusetts in March 1967.

 His parents moved to Boston when he was 10, and he attended the Commonwealth High School on the north shore.
-A mediocre student, he became more interested in music as he got older, and formed his first band with two schoolmates when he was a teenager.
+A mediocre student, Dando became interested in music and formed his first band with two schoolmates when he was a teenager.

 Originally called 'Whelp!', this group would gradually morph into 'The Lemonheads', taking their name from a popular item of candy.

-The Lemonheads released an EP and three albums on a small label, and regularly played local venues, but did not find any real success.
-Dando even left the group for a time, appearing with other bands before taking off on an extended backpacking holiday.
+The Lemonheads released an EP and three albums on a small label, and regularly played local venues.
+They did not initially find much success; Dando even left the group for a time, appearing with other bands before taking off on an extended backpacking holiday.

 He eventually made his way to Australia, bumming his way up and down the east coast, surfing and checking out the local music scene.